 As for your £1,000 investment, you can put it into any RateSetter market, which range from a rolling one-month option to a five-year lock-up.
 But you must keep it within RateSetter for a year to get your £100 bonus.

-To keep things simple, let’s assume you invest your £1,000 in the one-year market, given it matches the period required to qualify for the bonus.
+To keep things simple, let’s assume you invest your £1,000 in the one-year market, which matches the period required to qualify for the bonus.

-That one-year market is paying 4% as I write.
+The one-year market is paying 4.7% as I type.

-I’ve ignored tax here on the interest because everyone’s tax situation is different.
+I’ve ignored taxes here because everyone’s tax situation is different.

-Note though that from April 6th, most people will be paying no tax on cash interest thanks to the new Personal Savings Allowance that covers the first £1,000 of interest for basic rate taxpayers, and £500 for higher-rate payers.
+- Most people even outside of an ISA will pay no tax on cash interest, thanks to the new-ish Personal Savings Allowance that covers the first £1,000 of interest earned by basic rate taxpayers, and £500 for higher-rate payers.

 Is this bonus too good to be true?